 No doubt some column-space fillers, internet sheep and purists will hate down upon Fukunaga’s American heritage and question his validity for directing one of Britain’s most famous literary sons and cinematic exports.
 Well, not only have the cinematic fortunes of James Bond 007 have been successfully maintained for nearly sixty years by an American family with international roots, savvy and business acumen.
 But also, countless Americans and non-Brits have brilliantly designed, written, photographed, composed, lit, dressed, produced, edited and marketed Bond movies since 1962’s Dr. No. Besides, America has been long absent from a Bond movie.

 With the early ’80s Atari-aware sci-fi visuals of Maniac, the painterly and impressionistic slithers of England in Jane Eyre, the West Africa beats of Beasts of No Nation and the award winning photography and direction of gangland drama Sin Hombre, Fukunaga is already a proven visualist.
-Add to that the tracking shots and sense of space and distance of the ever-compelling and brutal True Detective (2014), and the look and tone of Bond 25 is already in very capable hands.
+Add to that the tracking shots and sense of space and distance of the ever-compelling and brutal True Detective (2014), and the look and tone of No Time to Die is already in very capable hands.
+And afterwards, word on the street is that Fukunaga will be taking on Stanley Kubrick’s unmade Napoleon project with Steven Spielberg producing.

 A former professional snowboarder (expect countless nods to A View to a Kill… maybe) and a polo player on the side (a polo match in a Bond movie is long overdue!), Fukunaga was originally contracted to direct the 2017 hit adaptation of Stephen King’s It – Chapter One, and famously cast Brit Will Poulter as his Pennywise.
 Events ultimately went in a different direction on It – Chapter One, but Fukunaga continued serving as co-writer with Andy Muschietti eventually taking directing duties.
 Jumping from Pennywise to Moneypenny may prove to be one of Fukunaga’s luckiest rolls of the dice.
 True Detective earnt him a totally deserved Emmy for Outstanding Director of a Drama Series.
 Season One of the brutal show marked one of the strongest television shows to emerge from the HBO stable with a wholly grim, but mesmerising look at Louisiana policing, sadistic communities, extreme evangelicalism and crumbling friendships all told with brilliant time-jumps and bravura camerawork.
 For this Bond writer, it is Sin Hombre and True Detective that mark out Fukunaga as an intriguing, vibrant and curveball captain for a 007 movie.
 Check out the provocative opening titles to True Detective.
 If that doesn’t scream 007, then nothing does.

 So, it is now Cary Joji Fukunaga who is now steering the good ship HMS Bond on its latest adventure and what will be the twenty-fifth bullet in 007’s movie barrel.
-Despite yet more headline and online panic about year long waits and lost leads, Bond 25 will officially begin production in April 2019 and will be distributed internationally by Universal Pictures with MGM/Annapurna’s newest venture United Artists Releasing handling the US release for an April 2020 global roll-out.
-Whilst the 25th 007 opus surely needs ‘silver’ in the title, maybe Universal Exports will work too?!
-And with the familiar late October release of a Daniel Craig Bond movie also now curve-balled away from the potential movie-house might of Wonder Woman ’84, Frozen 2 and Star Wars : Episode IX, Bond 25‘s potential Easter Parade and its longer weekend at the box-office is not so much a delay from the originally touted Valentine’s Day release date, but a sense of shrewd repositioning as our man James overtures the summer 2020 release circus.
+Despite yet more headline and online panic about year long waits and lost leads, No Time to Die will officially begin production in April 2019 and will be distributed internationally by Universal Pictures with MGM/Annapurna’s newest venture United Artists Releasing handling the US release for an April 2020 global roll-out.
+Whilst the 25th 007 opus surely needed ‘silver’ in the title, maybe Universal Exports could have worked too?!
+And with the familiar late October release of a Daniel Craig Bond movie also now curve-balled away from the potential movie-house might of Wonder Woman ’84, Frozen 2 and Star Wars : Episode IX, No Time to Die‘s potential Easter Parade and its longer weekend at the box-office is not so much a delay from the originally touted Valentine’s Day release date, but a sense of shrewd repositioning as our man James overtures the summer 2020 release circus.

 Mark O’Connell is the author of Catching Bullets: Memoirs of a Bond Fan.